 Mr Forsell has an MBA from Macquarie Graduate School of Management in Sydney, and a Bachelor of Laws (LLB) from Victoria University in Wellington, New Zealand.

-He joined the company in October 2013 bringing to the business extensive experience in the telecommunications and media sectors.
+Mr Rousselot joined nbn in October 2013, bringing extensive experience in the telecommunications and media sectors.

-He was the CEO of IP telephony start up, Interline; an Executive Director of the Australasian Media and Communications Fund; and has worked in consulting and investment banking.
+As well as holding senior roles at Telstra including the Executive Director of Voice, BigPond and Media, Mr Rousselot was the CEO of IP telephony start up Interline, an Executive Director of the Australasian Media and Communications Fund and has worked in consulting and investment banking.

 JB holds a an MBA from the MIT Sloan School of management (USA) and a Masters Degree in Engineering from Ecole Nationale des Ponts et Chaussées (France).